New to H&PE? We’ve got you covered!

 Of course, when kids are being active, physical safety is of prime importance.
-All teachers should review and become familiar with the Ontario Physical Education Safety Guidelines, which represent the minimum standards for risk management practice for schools boards.
+All teachers should review and become familiar with the Ontario Physical Activity Safety Standards in Education, which represent the minimum standards for risk management practice for schools boards.
 “Teachers should also talk to their administrators and find out about their board policies,” says Häefele.
 “Sometimes different administrations or school boards modify the guidelines to ‘up’ the safety standards.
 For example, some school boards ban skiing or require that students wear goggles when the Ontario Safety Guidelines don’t.”

 And then: There is health education.

 Healthy Living is a key part of Ontario’s H&PE curriculum.
 Some teachers are more comfortable with this part of the curriculum because it can be taught in a familiar classroom setting but for some, this part of the curriculum brings its own set of new challenges.
 This subject helps students develop an understanding of factors that contribute to healthy development, and a sense of personal responsibility for lifelong health and respect for their own health and bodies.
 Many teachers effectively integrate the big ideas from the Healthy Living part of the curriculum with expectations in Language and the Arts.
 Some teachers make active connections, integrating learning with activities in the gym (i.e. healthy eating tag – giving examples of foods from different food groups when tagged, developed on a physical activity goal related to a health-related component of fitness).